ImranMA/MicroCouriers/README.md

 # MicroCouriers (On Going)

-MicroCouriers is fictional courier service used to book and track orders.
-I am working on the sample app to demonstrate the  Architectural and design patterns.
-The purpose of this application is to create microservices and deploy the application on Kubernetes with complete build pipeline.
+MicroCouriers is courier service application used to book and track orders.
+I am working on this application to demonstrate the modern   Architectural and design patterns.
 This is on going project and i will keep on updating along the way.

 * DDD
 * CQRS/Event Sourcing